 Caffeine and Lower Sperm Count

-Researchers at the University Department of Growth and Reproduction at the Rigshospitalet in Copenhagen, Denmark revealed the results of study which investigated whether or not high caffeine consumption effects sperm count.
+Researchers at the University Department of Growth and Reproduction at the Rigshospitalet in Copenhagen, Denmark revealed the results of a study that investigated whether or not high caffeine consumption affects sperm count.

-Some of the participants consumed mainly Cola as apart of their 800mg daily caffeine consumption while others consumed mainly coffee and tea as their primary source of caffeine.
-The results showed that the group that consumed mainly Cola based soft drinks had 30% lower sperm count.
+Some of the participants consumed mainly cola as apart of their 800 mg daily caffeine consumption while others consumed mainly coffee and tea as their primary source of caffeine.
+The results showed that the group that consumed mainly cola-based soft drinks had a 30% lower sperm count.
 The men that primarily consumed coffee and tea had no change in their sperm count.

-A more recent study showed that caffeine did not effect semen quality or sperm count.
+A more recent study showed that caffeine did not affect semen quality or sperm count.
 Src.

 However, research out of Massachusetts General Hospital in Boston found that men who consumed 265 mg of caffeine or more had the lowest chance of becoming a father through IVF.
 Why this happened is not understood since caffeine didn’t affect the number or quality of the sperm.
 Src.

 The good news is that male caffeine addicts can still reproduce like rabbits, the bad news is that if this mystery ingredient is also in energy drinks then many men could have a problem.

 Caffeine consumed in natural products like coffee and tea is usually best.